 GST on Premiums for LIC Term Plans

-For LIC term life insurance policies, the GST is charged at a standard rate of 18% on the premium amount.
+An 18% GST is applied to the entire premium amount of LIC term life insurance.
 Term plans are the most affordable form of life insurance, as they only cover mortality costs, meaning the entire premium is subject to this 18% GST rate.

 For example, if a policyholder purchases a LIC term life insurance policy with an annual premium of ₹10,000, the GST applied would be 18%.
 This results in an additional ₹1,800 being payable, bringing the total cost to ₹11,800.